pthalin/esphome_water_valve_motor/README.md

-# esphome_water_valve_motor
+# Esphome Water?Gas Valve Motor
-Conversion of Tuya Valve Motor to Esphome
+Conversion of cheap Tuya Valve Motor to Esphome.

 ### Parts
 Use these arfilliate links to support me!\